CeciliaNilsson709/CeciliaNilsson709.github.io/pages/about.md

 In 2017 I was awarded a Edward W. Rose Postdoctoral Fellowship and spent 2 years at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home), Cornell University, USA.
 There I worked in the [BirdCast](https://birdcast.info) project, extracting and analyzing bird movement data from the US weather radar network, NEXRAD, working with eBird data and investigating continental scale patterns of bird migration and flight behavior.

-Currently I am working as a Marie Skłodowska-Curie post doc fellow at the Center for Macroecology and Evolution at the University of Copenhagen.
-My current work includes large scale differences between migration systems, bird movements in extreme conditions, and what happens when birds and humans share aerial habitat.
+After that I worked as a Marie Skłodowska-Curie post doc fellow (funded through the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement MigrationRadar No 844360) at the Center for Macroecology and Evolution at the University of Copenhagen.

+Currently I am a researcher at the Biology Department, Lund University.
+My research now focuses on using weather radars to monitor biodiversity at large scales, differences between migration systems, bird movements in extreme conditions, and the conflicts that arise when birds and humans share aerial habitat.

 I am part of the [GloBAM](https://globam.science) international network (see also [ENRAM](http://www.enram.eu)), working on improving the quality and access of weather radar data for biological research.

-My research is funded through the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement MigrationRadar No 844360.
+My research is funded by [FORMAS](https://formas.se/en/start-page.html), the Swedish Research Council for Sustainable Development.